appknox/google-chartwrapper/trunk/README.txt

 1.2 Constructing

-class GChart(UserDict)
+class GChart(Dict):
     """Main chart class

-    chart type must be valid for cht parameter dataset can be any python iterable
+    Chart type must be valid for cht parameter
-    kwargs will be put into chart params if valid""" def __init__(self, ctype=None, dataset=[], **kwargs):
+    Dataset can be any python iterable and be multi dimensional Kwargs will be put into chart API params if valid""" def __init__(self, ctype=None, dataset=[], **kwargs):

 The chart takes any iterable python data type (now including numpy arrays)